devcontainers/ci/README.md

 # devcontainers/ci

-devcontainers/ci contains a GitHub action and Azure DevOps task aimed at making it easier to re-use a [Visual Studio Code dev container](https://code.visualstudio.com/) in a GitHub workflow or Azure DevOps pipeline.
+devcontainers/ci contains a GitHub action and Azure DevOps task aimed at making it easier to re-use a [development container](https://github.com/devcontainers/spec) in a GitHub workflow or Azure DevOps pipeline.

 This project builds on top of [@devcontainers/cli](https://www.npmjs.com/package/@devcontainers/cli)